From a Culture of Whispers to a Speak-up Culture

 Creating a Speak-up Culture

 Leaders play a central role in shifting from a culture of whispers to one where employees feel safe speaking up.
-This requires more than just open-door policies—it involves deliberate actions to embed transparency into everyday interactions.
+This requires more than just open-door policies; it involves deliberate actions to create a healthy speaking up culture where transparency is embedded into everyday interactions.

 Encouraging Open Dialogue